okta/okta.github.io/_source/_posts/2018-04-19-okta-with-grails.md

 ## Learn More about Grails, Gradle, Groovy, and Okta

-If you’d like to learn more about Grails to get ready for Part 2 check out the [documentation](http://docs.grails.org/snapshot/guide/single.html) and [Groovy Language Documentation.](http://groovy-lang.org/documentation.html)
+If you’d like to learn more about Grails to get ready for Part 2 check out the [documentation](http://docs.grails.org/snapshot/guide/single.html) and [Groovy Language Documentation](http://groovy-lang.org/documentation.html).

 While you’re in the Grails docs, make sure to familiarize yourself with the [basic folder structure of the Grails application](http://docs.grails.org/snapshot/guide/single.html#conventionOverConfiguration).
 As we saw, it can be touchy.

-You may also want to take a look at [Understanding Controllers and Actions.](http://docs.grails.org/latest/guide/theWebLayer.html#understandingControllersAndActions)
+You may also want to take a look at [Understanding Controllers and Actions](http://docs.grails.org/latest/guide/theWebLayer.html#understandingControllersAndActions).

-And finally, you can [check out the Gradle docs here](https://docs.gradle.org/4.6/userguide/userguide.html?_ga=2.81050519.1610799736.1521489060-635091324.1521489060).
+And finally, you can [check out the Gradle docs](https://docs.gradle.org/4.6/userguide/userguide.html).

 If you’d like to learn more about Okta, you should definitely be following our team on Twitter [@oktadev](https://twitter.com/oktadev).
 You can also check out these other cool Java posts: